realh/gbxutils/README.md

 ### tm2tonf.js

-This is not useful yet.
+This is not very useful yet.
 It tries to convert TM2 Stadium maps to TMNF format, but currently TMNF can not load the resulting files.
-I believe this is because gbxutils can, so far, only parse chunks from the header.
-Hopefully it will soon be able to fully parse body chunks, then I'll be able to work out which chunks need to be changed and/or removed to complete the conversion.
+I need to analyse some maps before and after converting from TMNF to TM2, work out what differences there are and which chunks TMNF doesn't understand, and write code to convert or delete them.

 ## Goal